 The key downside to home ownership is the cost.
 Buying a home brings a raft of upfront expenses, notably the sizeable deposit that's required.

-That’s followed by what may be several decades of paying home loan interest, plus all the outgoings associated with owning property – from rates and insurance through to repairs and maintenance.
+That's followed by often several decades of paying home loan interest, plus all the outgoings associated with owning property – from rates and insurance through to repairs and maintenance.

 Tenants can have higher disposable incomes than homeowners